 Plants release more than just oxygen into the air.
 Only a very small percentage of the water a plant absorbs will be lost, while most of it is returned to the air as water vapour.
 This increased humidity can prevent symptoms such as dry skin, eye irritation, sneezing and coughing and many more associated with “Sick Building Syndrome”.
 In fact, plants may be the best solution for healthy interior spaces for a myriad of reasons.

 In addition to removing carbon dioxide from the air, plants are also remarkably capable of filtering out more dangerous toxins and particles.
-Research by NASA shows that many harmful VOCs (Volatile Organic Compounds), which are released into the air by synthetic materials, can be absorbed and neutralised by houseplants.
+Research by NASA shows that many harmful VOCs (Volatile Organic Compounds), which are released into the air by synthetic materials, can be absorbed and neutralised by houseplants such as Asplenium nidus.
 As our homes and workplaces become more airtight for the sake of energy efficiency, this plays a greater role – more oxygen and moisture, less carbon dioxide and harmful compounds.

 Since the 1980’s, numerous scientific studies have shown that plants in hospital rooms have a positive effect on patients’ recovery and their state of mind.
 Patients with plants in their room recover more quickly, use less medication and report less pain than patients without greenery.
 These results provide an excellent example of how plants can have concrete positive effects on our health and wellbeing.

 Not all the benefits of plants are equally tangible.
 The psychological benefits of a green environment can be equally important.
 Plants have been shown to reduce stress and fatigue while improving concentration and productivity.
 And they’re beautiful!
 Surrounding yourself with beauty is probably the easiest way to boost your happiness – so add a few more plants and smiles to your life.